 While the emerging scientific consensus from researchers like Dr. Valter Longo at USC seems to be to reduce meat intake for optimal health (especially before the age of 65) no two people respond in exactly the same way to eating meat.

-Even the latest studies appear to be contradictory.
+Even a quick review of the latest studies can be frustrating.

 But then you have this Harvard Study which found that a plant based diet reduced all cause mortality in just 18 months in people suffering from a chronic illness.
 However, healthy members of the group showed no detriment from eating meat.
 The benefits of the plant based diet were found only in those who were already sick.

 What does the latest science mean for you, the reader?

 - What do important biomarkers look like for you when eating a diet that includes more meat?